SEOTrance

 A.

-Icons whose meanings are unclear prevent users from understanding the content categories of the site.
+Icons whose meanings are unclear prevent users from understanding the site’s content categories.

 B.